ValleyBell/MidiConverters/README.md

 **Compilation note:** Needs to be linked to Soundfont.c.

 ## m2seq22mid
+This tool converts songs used by the X68000 "M2system sequencer" v1 sound engine to MIDI.

+It works with songs for both, FM and MIDI devices.
+Games that use the respective sound format can usually be identified by `M2SEQ.X` being present in the game's folder or subfolders.

+The following games are known work:

+- Ajax (songs are packed inside `MUSICS.AJX`)
+- Super Hang-On (`.M2S` files)

+For whatever reason, the format is more complicated and has more features than the M2Seq v2 format.

+## m2seq22mid
 This tool converts songs used by the X68000 "M2system sequencer-2" sound engine to MIDI.

 It works with songs for both, FM and MIDI devices.